Engineering Reading List

 This is a must read as a career start, this book gives you all the tools you need to be successful as an engineer.

-The recommendations for the Software Engineer are currently the same as for Junior Software Engineer.
+The recommendations for Software Engineer currently align with those for Junior Software Engineer.
+Check back later for role-specific recommendations.